THE TERM "GENOCIDE"

 In 1944, a Polish-Jewish lawyer named Raphael Lemkin (1900-1959) coined the term "genocide" in a book documenting Nazi policies of systematic murder, including the destruction of the European Jews.
-He formed the word "genocide" by combining geno-, from the Greek word for race or tribe, with -cide, from the Latin word for killing.
+He formed the word "genocide" by combining geno-, from the Greek word for race or tribe, with -cide, derived from the Latin word for killing.
 Noting that the term denoted "an old practice in its modern development," Lemkin defined genocide as "a coordinated plan of different actions aiming at the destruction of essential foundations of the life of national groups, with the aim of annihilating the groups themselves."
 The next year, the International Military Tribunal held at Nuremberg, Germany, charged top Nazis with "crimes against humanity."
 The word “genocide” was included in the indictment, but as a descriptive, not legal, term.

 THE CRIME OF GENOCIDE

 On December 9, 1948, in the shadow of the Holocaust and in no small part due to the tireless efforts of Lemkin himself, the United Nations approved the Convention on the Prevention and Punishment of the Crime of Genocide.
 This convention establishes "genocide” as an international crime, which signatory nations “undertake to prevent and punish.”
 It defines genocide as:

 [G]enocide means any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such:

 (b) Causing serious bodily or mental harm to members of the group;